superlinked/superlinked/docs/reference/dsl/storage/redis_vector_database.md

-        host (str): The hostname of the Redis server. port (int): The port number of the Redis server. default_query_limit (int): Default vector search limit, set to Redis's default of 10.
+        host (str): The hostname of the Redis server. port (int): The port number of the Redis server. default_query_limit (int): Default vector search limit, set to Redis's default of 10. search_algorithm (SearchAlgorithm): The algorithm to use for vector search.
+Defaults to FLAT.
         **extra_params (Any): Additional parameters for the Redis connection.

     ### Ancestors (in MRO)